alissa-huskey/python-class/docs/lessons/tutorial.md

    Now that we have more than one PyPet we can store them in a Python list.
 A [list][] is another data type; lists stores variables in order.
-If Python isn"t the first programming language you are learning, you may have heard of this same concept in other programming languages as an array.
+If Python isn't the first programming language you are learning, you may have heard of this same concept in other programming languages as an array.

 Part 7: Going in Circles